-- Cut vertically down the middle: one-half on its side forming a trough, and the other half used as the roof.
+- Cut the middle vertically: one-half on its side forming a trough, and the other half used as the roof.

 - These are set around 3 feet apart using 2×4 wood beams as the structural support.

-An even simpler version would be to take a barrel and cut holes around it to allow the animals’ heads to access a pile of alfalfa piled inside of it.
-This is used for goats and other animals, but could easily be used for deer although bucks need bigger holes to get their heads inside.
+To make an even simpler version, take a barrel and cut holes around it to allow the animals’ heads to access a pile of alfalfa piled inside of it.
+This is used for goats and other animals, but can easily be used for deer although bucks need bigger holes to get their heads inside.

-If you find these options still time consuming and costly, then you might be interested in knowing that there are other forms of feeds or attractants that you can use.
+If you find the options above still time consuming and costly, then you might be interested in knowing that there are other forms of feeds or attractants that you can use.

 Aside from alfalfa and similar feeds, there are a variety of attractants that can be made into licks or blocks.
 One common recipe uses molasses, deer corn, cornmeal, brown sugar, oils, and salt.